sittizen/grim-workspace/components/grim/players_manual/obsidian_vault/03 Classi e Talenti/032 Talenti/0323 Talenti dei Maghi.md

 - +2 to Mfx
 - sixth sense, +2 ai tiri di perception attivi
-- conosci un incantesimo da 1AP così bene che puoi lanciarlo come reazione (max rango lvl )
+- conosci un incantesimo da 1AP così bene che puoi lanciarlo come reazione (max rango lvl ) You can see the remnants of recent spells, rituals, or tricks.